Zackydoo/The-Magicalus-Casino/README.md

 # Magicalus-Casino-MAIN
-An ASCII-based casino made by me.
+An ASCII-based casino made by Zachary ----.
 (And, of course, Stack Overflow)

 Thank you @EnderKingJ for the help publishing it.